 A hot tip when you get to customs, the line is bloody long and can take ages.
-Let someone in line know your travelling with young kids and they put you in the fast line!
-Otherwise you spend up to three hour sweating like a pig, snaking up 100 lines just to stand in 100 more!
+Let someone in line know you’re travelling with young kids and they put you in the fast line!
+Otherwise, you spend up to three hours sweating like a pig, snaking up 100 lines just to stand in 100 more!

 Organise Your Money

 Best to do this as early as you can so your all nice and prepared and get the best rates you can.
 Depending what you already have it might be cheaper to use your credit/debit card – just check the fees with your bank.
 I know for me that my ANZ Visa I already have had lower fees than the ANZ travel card?
 Seems silly but it’s true.